Learning Selective Sensor Fusion for States Estimation: Experiments

-The EuRoC dataset \cite{euroc} contains tightly synchronized video streams from a Micro Aerial Vehicle (MAV), carrying a stereo camera and an IMU, and is composed by 11 flight trajectories in two environments, exhibiting complex motion.
-We used Sequence \textit{MH\_04\_difficult} for testing, and left the other sequences for training.
-We downsampled the images and IMUs to 10 Hz and 100 Hz respectively.
-This dataset is used for training deep visual-inertial odometry model. \\
+\textbf{EuRoC MAV dataset (visual+inertial)} The EuRoC dataset \cite{euroc} contains tightly synchronized video streams from a Micro Aerial Vehicle (MAV), carrying a stereo camera and an IMU, and is composed by 11 flight trajectories in two environments, exhibiting complex motion.
+We used Sequence \textit{MH\_05\_difficult} for testing, and left the other sequences for training.
+We {downsample} the images and IMUs to 10 Hz and 100 Hz respectively. \\ \textbf{Task Baselines:} We {choose} four representative VIO pipelines, i.e. MSCKF\cite{Hu2014}, OKVIS\cite{okvis}, mono-VINS\cite{vinsmono} and {VIOLearner \cite{shamwell2019unsupervised}} as task baselines to compare with our deep VIOs: MSCKF\cite{Hu2014} is an Extended Kalman Filter based solution; OKVIS\cite{okvis} is a keyframe based VIO with sliding window nonlinear optimization; mono-VINS\cite{vinsmono} uses sliding window nonlinear optimization and IMU preintegration.
+VIOLearner {\cite{shamwell2019unsupervised} is a learning based VIO with online error correction. }